Molybdenum

 Price distribution

-category TRAACS Molybdenum Glycinate Chelate (19) 90
+TRAACS Molybdenum Glycinate Chelate (19)90

 Molybdenum Glycinate Chelate involves molybdenum bound to a glycine molecule.
 Glycine is a small amino acid that forms a stable chelate, which is efficiently absorbed through the intestinal wall using amino acid transport pathways.
 This form is designed to bypass potential absorption inhibitors and enhance mineral delivery to tissues.